Feb 24, 2026

 Failing to pay attention to visitors makes them feel unwelcome and can lead to complaints.
 Negative experiences spread quickly and can damage your reputation.

-So, how should you do it?
 Pay attention to every step of the process, from the invitation to the departure.
 Send a clear invitation for pre-registration that contains all the necessary information.
 Offer clear signage and a smooth self-check-in process that notifies hosts immediately of their guests’ arrival.
 Offer multilingual and accessible screens.
 Ask visitors for feedback and take it into account.

 According to science, people need no more than 7 seconds to form a first impression.
 As a company, that means you don’t have much time to impress your visitors.
 With these simple but ingenious ideas for your reception area, you are guaranteed to score points.